japila-books/spark-sql-internals/mkdocs/spark-sql-dataset-operators.md

+title: Dataset API

-== Dataset API -- Dataset Operators
+# Dataset API -- Dataset Operators

 Dataset API is a <<methods, set of operators>> with typed and untyped transformations, and actions to work with a structured query (as a <<spark-sql-Dataset.adoc#, Dataset>>) as a whole.